quibbble/go-quill/README.md

 ## TODO
 - Create randomness
-  - Write code that puts sorts all cards into categories by:
-    - Cost
 - Create cards that have synergy together
   - Add groups?
 Maybe this will help with building synergy